Norbert515/flutter_ide/README.md

 Just a few ideas I thought I'd drop into (before I forget them myself).

 ### JSON-Dart manager
 Copy a JSON schema into the plugin.
-Instead of just converting the JSON to a Dart Object, it keeps the json representation.
+Instead of just converting the JSON to a Dart Object, it keeps the JSON representation.
 You can then toggle between Dart-object/JSON representation to make adjustments.
 Both are always in sync.

 ### Curve-Adjustments